YoussefIbraheem/rizme-blog/README.md

 1. Run the schedule:work command to ensure that the scheduled commands are operating.

 ```
-$ php artisan schedule:work
+ php artisan schedule:work
 ```

 2. Run the queue command to make sure that the queued functions are operating (this is important as the post function mainly relies on it!!).

 ```
-$ php artisan queue:work
+ php artisan queue:work
 ```

 3. Once all the commands are run, a database will be created and an admin account will be created the credentials will be:

 * Email : admin@rizme.com
-* Password: password
+* Password: password (in lower cases)

-**Note**: All Accounts password are "password", they can be changed from the profile tab
+**Note**: All Accounts password are "password"(in lower cases), they can be changed from the profile tab

 Configurations in .env file
 -----